zeropaper/web/src/pages/blog/api-access-control-kubernetes-cloud-native.md

 ---
-published: true
 path: '/api-access-control-kubernetes-cloud-native/'
+publishedAt: '2018-08-18'
+author: aeneasr

 title: 'Zero Trust API Access Control on Kubernetes'
-publishedAt: '2018-08-18'
-author: 'Aeneas Rekkas'

-seo:
-  title: |
-    Zero Trust API Access Control on Kubernetes
-  description: |
+teaser: |
   Control access to your APIs with cloud native ORY Oathkeeper and the Ambassador Reverse Proxy on Kubernetes.

 subtitle: >
   With Ambassador and ORY Oathkeeper (Part I)

 overline: >
   Controlling Access to APIs in the Cloud

-teaser: >
-  Control access to your APIs with cloud native ORY Oathkeeper and the Ambassador Reverse Proxy on Kubernetes.

-metaDescription: >
-category: Tutorial
 ---

 :warning: ORY Oathkeeper has improved a lot recently and this guide does not yet